mlogic1/mloader/README.md

 # MLoader

-An alternative sideloader tool for Android based VR devices (Quest 2/Quest 3 etc..).
+A sideloader tool for Android based devices
-This sideloader is designed to run on Linux and MacOS and uses ROOKIE's public mirror.
+This sideloader is designed to run on Linux and MacOS and also supports ROOKIE's public mirror.

 ## Table of Contents